bgmellado22/postgresql-admin-security/README.md

 ## Introduction

 Repository for administration and security management in PostgreSQL 16.
-Focus on hardening and RBAC.
+Focus on hardening, RBAC and Business Logic.

 ## Hardening